Flight-Free-UK/flight_free_uk_website/source/posts/souvenir-of-switzerland.html.markdown

 #### Are memories the real point of summer holidays?

 I have recently realised that I tend to enjoy a holiday far more in retrospect than I do at the time.
 When I am there I’m worrying about finding my accommodation, boarding the wrong train, or making mistakes in a foreign language.
 Or I’m arguing with other family members about what to see or where to eat.

 When I look back on the holiday all that fades into the background.
 Minor disasters become funny stories, the itineraries we fought over seem inevitable with hindsight.
 The best moments come to represent the holiday, like thumbnail images.

 > "I enjoy a holiday far more in retrospect.
 The best moments represent the holiday, like thumbnail images."

- **Here are a few of my Swiss favourites:**
+Here are a few of my Swiss favourites:

 * Taking my breakfast, of an espresso coffee and a chunk of Toblerone, out onto the balcony of our apartment, and breathing in the diamond-clear air.
 * Thunder echoing around the alpine valley as rain trapped us in the cable car station at Füri.
 Learning that gravity is such a weak force that, when you drop your toast, it takes the mass of a WHOLE PLANET to make it fall to the floor.
 * Eating a sausage with a beer outside a Zermatt butcher’s shop.
 Drop one crumb from your bread and you have a little fan club of sparrows.
 * Finding brilliantly coloured wildflowers among the gravel and scree and realising for the first time why the Alps have given their name to a whole section at the garden centre.

 In Zermatt I saw my first glacier, the Gornergletscher.
-This is [reported ](https://www.theguardian.com/politics/2019/sep/30/theresa-may-i-would-rather-write-alpine-whodunnit-than-memoir)to be the glacier whose year-by-year retreat convinced Teresa May, a Zermatt regular, that climate change was really happening.
+This is reported to be the glacier whose year-by-year retreat [convinced Theresa May](https://www.theguardian.com/politics/2019/sep/30/theresa-may-i-would-rather-write-alpine-whodunnit-than-memoir), a Zermatt regular, that climate change was really happening.
 Is it thanks to the Gornergletcher that, as Prime Minister, she, in 2019, committed the UK to net zero, and brought COP26 to the UK?

 ![The Gornergletscher Glacier in Zermatt, snow covered mountains and a bright blue sky.](/images/uploads/gornerglacierzermatt.jpg "Gornergletscher Glacier, Zermatt")